 Unfortunately, we are unable to communicate with scent with them and they are not very good at understanding human language.
 Body language is something we can learn to understand and they are very good at already!

-Your dogs knows when you are scared, alert, relaxed or stressed because he watches your body position, your facial expressions, etc. They also try to communicate with us using body language but we often fail to get the message.
+Your dogs knows when you are scared, alert, relaxed or stressed because he watches your body position, your facial expressions all day long.
+They also try to communicate with us using body language but we often fail to get the message.

 This is the introduction to a series of articles about dog body language to teach you to see and understand what your pet is telling you.
 Distinguishing between threatening and friendly cues can save your dog from a potential aggressor and prevent stress.